 The term mattress-in-a-box really says it all.
 Eve is an online company, you order a mattress in the size you want, they’ll send it to you.
 Vacuum packed in a box.

-This isn’t some rubbish box-spring though, it’s packed with the latest mattress technology.
+This isn’t a box-spring, though, it’s packed with the latest mattress technology.

 Eve is composed of three layers.
 The top layer is 3cm of memory foam, then there’s a 3cm cooling layer, which is 30 times more breathable than memory foam, and finally, there’s a sturdy, solid base foam.
 It’s all wrapped in an elastic polyester and dorlastan material.